 In project management, the needs assessment can address the organization and if the project is aligned with its needs.
-It can also be used as a systemic process within a project that seeks to discover how far apart the current conditions of the project are in comparison to the needed condition for successful completion.
+It can also be used as a systematic process within a project that seeks to discover how far apart the current conditions of the project are in comparison to the needed condition for successful completion.

-Gap analysis then determines how to close the gap between where the organization is at present and where it needs to be at a later date.
+The needs assessment process starts with questions to identify the needs of your project, business or organization.
+Then once you’ve identified your needs, Gap analysis then determines how to close the gap between where the organization is at present and where it needs to be at a later date.

 Why Is a Needs Assessment Important?

 As we expressed earlier, it can be difficult to discern the needs of a project, especially when you’re in the midst of one.
-With a systemic process that carefully goes through the project piece by piece, it is more likely that any issues that are not being met will become evident.
+With a systematic process that carefully goes through the project plan piece by piece, it is more likely that any issues that are not being met will become evident.
 Then the gap between the need and the current condition can be closed.

 For a fully-fledged needs assessment that can identify gaps and best serve the needs of your projects, we’ve identified seven steps.
 These steps are relevant in almost any discipline or technique you may prefer.

-1. Identify Sponsor of the Project
+1. Identify the Sponsor of the Project

 The project sponsor is not simply a stakeholder, but an executive sponsor, who is a senior leader in the organization.
 This person will help guide the needs assessment and keep it aligned with the goals of the larger organization.